 South Maple Hollow, it's an easier climb -- and although it's slightly

 longer it's probably faster for most riders.
-It's a good descending route
+Rattle and Hum is a good

-Almost there.
+Almost there on Woods Hollow.
 We'll join Eagle Crest just below the

 |Loop ride, descending Vertigo: